Pop Love Hook Prompts: 12 4-Line Earworms That Survive the Loop

 Pop love hooks loop hundreds of times during a TikTok cycle, so every word has to feel spoken and every image has to be specific.
-The hooks below all follow the same skeleton (one casual line, one concrete image, one confession) in exactly four lines.
-That’s the structure that survives radio rotation and 15-second clips at the same time.
+The 12 prompts below all build the same skeleton — one casual line, one concrete image, one confession — in exactly four lines.
+That structure survives radio rotation and 15-second clips at the same time, and it gives an AI model a tight frame to fill instead of a vague “write me a love song.”
 For the heartbreak side, pair with the pop breakup hook prompts.

 Best for